 Pay extra for goods without non-recyclable packaging Those who pay extra for goods without nonrecyclable packaging are said to be purchasing "utility" in the form of the feeling of environmental responsibility.
-Q. Which if any of the following would you personally do to reduce the problems caused by unnecessary use of plastic and packaging that cannot be recycled? - Pay extra for goods that have no packaging that cannot be recycled use of plastic and packaging that cannot be recycled
+Q. Which if any of the following would you personally do to reduce the problems caused by unnecessary use of plastic and packaging that cannot be recycled? - Pay extra for goods that have no packaging that cannot be recycled

+lpsos

-Pay higher taxes Paying higher taxes would aid the government in recycling facility investment.
+Pay higher taxes

+Paying higher taxes would aid the government in recycling facility investment.